-Problem was these poor people were not included in any survey.
-Basically some big fishes had allotted themselves 500-600 acres of forests for grazing.
+The problem was these poor people were not included in any survey.
+Basically, some big fishes had allotted themselves 500-600 acres of forests for grazing.
 They were cheating poor nomads by keeping them as their sanyaa, by promising them that the land will be transferred to them.

 Media should open its mind.
 But they propagate wrong information.
-Over the years, many unprofessional people have come in this field who doesn’t know the basics of media and they just keep themselves busy by dividing people of state.
+Over the years, many unprofessional people have come in this field who doesn’t know the basics of media and they just keep themselves busy by dividing people of the state.
 J&K has been the epitome of brotherhood by preserving the language and other things but they are destroying it.
-In J&K radio stations have different names as per the area otherwise in rest of India it is known as Akaash wani.
+In J&K radio stations have different names as per the area otherwise in rest of India, it is known as Akaash Wani.

 J&K’s identity is forests, we cannot fiddle with it.
 These forests have saved us from diseases like malaria.
 If trees are axed at the prevailing pace, then till 2025 J&K will be affected the most.
 We should stop these things and we should go for more plantation.